Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/tensorflow.md

 ### Serving the model

-Upload the exported model to ML Lambda.
+Upload the exported model to Serving.

 ```sh
 $ cd {EXPORT_DIR}
 $ hs upload --name mnist
 ```

 Now the model is uploaded to the serving service but does not yet available for the invokation.
 Create an application to declare an endpoint to your model.
 You can create it manually via UI interface, or by providing an application manifest.
-To do it with web interface, open your `http://<host>/` where ML Lambda has been deployed, open Applications page and create a new app which will use `mnist` model.
+To do it with web interface, open your `http://<host>/` where Serving has been deployed, open Applications page and create a new app which will use `mnist` model.
 Or by manifest:

 ```yaml
 # application.yaml